chidozieononiwu/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

 If your packages contains multiple assemblies then you will have multiple trees with multiple roots.
 Assign the final parsed value to `APIForest` property of the `CodeFile`.

-Serialize the generated code file to JSON `.json` and MessagePack `.msgpack`.
-MessagePack will be used by APIView as it has way better download / deserilization performance.
-We will revert to JSON if you don`t provide MessagePack.
+Serialize the generated code file to JSON.
+Try to make the json as small as possible by ignoring null values and empty collections, and using the abbreviated names of theproperties as the Json property name

 ## How to handle commons Scenarios
 - TEXT, KEYWORD, COMMENT : Add `text`, `keyword`, `comment` to RenderClasses of the token
 - NEW_LINE : Create a token with `Kind = LineBreak`
 - WHITE_SPACE :  Create token with `Kind = NoneBreakingSpace`
 - PUNCTUATION : Create a token with `Kind = Content` and the `Value = the punctuation`
-- DOCUMENTATION : Add `GroupId = documentation` in the properties of the token.
+- DOCUMENTATION : Add `GroupId = doc` in the properties of the token.
 This identifies a range of consecutive tokens as belonging to a group.
 - SKIP_DIFF :  Add `SkipDiff` to the Tag to indicate that node or token should not be included in diff computation
 - LINE_ID_MARKER : You can add a empty token. `Kind = Content` and `Value = ""` then give it an `Id` to make it commentable.
 - EXTERNAL_LINK : Create a single token set `Kind = Url`, `Value = link` then add the link text as a properties `LinkText`;
-- Common Tags: `Deprecated`, `Hidden`, `HideFromNavigation`, `SkipDiff`
+- Common Tags: `Deprecated`, `Hidden`, `HideFromNav`, `SkipDiff`

 Please reach out at [APIView Teams Channel](https://teams.microsoft.com/l/channel/19%3A3adeba4aa1164f1c889e148b1b3e3ddd%40thread.skype/APIView?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) if you need more infomation.